Anorexia

 As already mentioned, even the patient's closest relatives find it difficult to notice the first symptoms of anorexia.
 It is usually seen when the body is already at a significant level of exhaustion and repeated behaviors leading to eating restriction, such as refusal to eat meals together or in general.
 But even then, the family often doubts whether such a condition requires professional help or is just a “transitional period” in the patient's life.

-Who May be Affected by the Problem?
+Who May Be Affected By the Problem?

 Psychopathological symptoms of anorexia include a disturbed image of one's appearance, fear of obesity, and body distortion despite a significant, visible lack of body weight.
 Statistically, anorexia is more common in young girls during puberty, boys – before puberty, young and mature women (up to menopause), and young men.